The END Fund contributes to trachoma treatment

 Trachoma is the leading cause of blindness due to infection worldwide.
 It is a bacterial infection of the eye, and though it causes irreversible blindness, trachoma can be treated if diagnosed early.
-There are over 157.7 million people in 39 countries that require treatment for trachoma, according to the World Health Organization.
+There are over 116 million people that require treatment for trachoma, according to the World Health Organization.

 Trachoma spreads through flies and/or direct contact with secretion from the eye, nose, or throat of people who are infected.
 Often beginning in childhood and passed from child to child or between child and mother, trachoma progresses slowly and can become chronic with the more painful symptoms emerging only later in adulthood.

 Repeated infections can lead to scarring of the upper eyelid that causes the eyelid to turn inwards (trichiasis) causing the eyelashes to scratch the cornea, which can lead to irreversible blindness.
 Over 3 million people require surgery for trichiasis and 1.9 million people are blind or visually impaired from it.

 Transmission is common in communities with water shortages that prevent people from washing their hands and faces regularly, and where there are also crowded living conditions and numerous flies.